 The ad ranking formula for the Google Search Network is: CPC bid × Quality Score = Ad Rank

 Google Quality Score is a primary factor in determining your ad’s ranking.
 Small budget advertisers need to optimize accounts to get into the top ad positions.
-Even if the CPC bid is lower than a competitor’s bid but have a higher Quality Score.
+Even if the CPC bid is lower than a competitor’s bid but has a higher Quality Score.
 Google Quality Score also affects ad placement on the Google Display Network.

-Ranking formula of keyword-targeted ads is: Display Network bid × Quality Score = Ad Rank
+The ranking formula of keyword-targeted ads is: Display Network bid × Quality Score = Ad Rank

 Google will consider your bid for placement-targeted ads within the Google Display Network.
 It will use either the ad group or for individual placements, along with your Ad Group Quality Score.

-Ranking formula for placement-targeted ads is: Bid × Quality Score = Ad Rank
+The ranking formula for placement-targeted ads is: Bid × Quality Score = Ad Rank

 Google Quality Score will affect your account health and success with Google Ads.
 If your Keyword Quality Score is too low, then your keyword might not even enter an auction.
 This means that your ad will not show or be able to compete for a Google searcher’s business.